FilipRuman/pages/src/content/docs/parser/type_parsing_functions.md

 ### Parsing

-To parse enum we will have to the name of a field, than check if it has some value assigned to it.
+To parse enum we will have to read the name of a field, than check if it has some value assigned to it.
-If the value is set the it should carry thru the next fields, increasing by one.
+If the value is set than it should carry on thru the next fields, increasing by one.

 :::caution
 remember to expect tokens like '{' & '}' on the beginning and end